Kid Eternity: Christopher Freeman

 While empowered by Mister Keeper and able to use power by saying the term "Eternity", Kid Eternity can travel to and from Earth, possess ghostly powers such as intangibility and invisibility, time travel, and can call upon the spirit of the deceased, especially those originating of historical or mythological prominence, to advise him.

-Kid Eternity II
+Second Kid Eternity

-Kid Eternity II has ghost-based abilities and can sense when someone has died.
+Kid Eternity has ghost-based abilities and can sense when someone has died.
 She later gains the ability to channel the powers of the deceased JSA members like Doctor Fate's magic and Johnny Quick's super-speed.